kamaleshkumaroffi/datavitals/datavitals1/datavitals/README.md

 1. Data Cleaning – Remove nulls, duplicates, trim strings, safe numeric conversions.
 2. ETL Pipelines – Predefined and custom transformations, safe handling of empty data.
 3. SQL Builder – Generate dynamic SELECT queries with optional WHERE and LIMIT clauses.
-4. Production-ready Design – Custom exceptions and type hints for reliability.
+4. Production-ready Tests – Behaviour-driven tests to ensure reliability.
 5. Easy to Use – Minimal learning curve, ready for new projects.

 ---